nipo/nsl/example/sipeed_tang_console_60k/ddr3/readme.rst

   does not pay, and the strobe's group pays one going out.
 So what the two words say about each other would be a reading and not a calibration, and ``ruler.py`` is what times them together.
-On the board the strobe half of that reading is not there at all: the pin reads back flat at every slot while its own driver drives, which is in "What is open" below.
+On the board that reading is not to be had on a write: a pad hears nothing of its own driver at the beat rate, which is in "What is open" below, and the strobe's word alternates every beat.
+On a read it is, and the strobe reads as a clean alternation there.
 - **Each strobe is a pair of ordinary pins**, driven complementary from two tristated serialisers, rather than a differential primitive: the bank runs LVCMOS15.
 That is what ``ddr3_probe2`` drove, and the PHY